arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Lecture 1 - Spring Boot Introduction.md

 ---

-### Auto Configuration
+### Gradle and Auto-Configuration

-* Notice how few are the dependencies
+Notice how few are the dependencies

-* Spring boot plugin is:
+Spring boot plugin is:
-  * Package executable jar or war archives
+* Helps creating executable jar (fat jar) or war archives
-  * Run Spring Boot applications
-  * Use the dependency management provided by `spring-boot-dependencies` [here](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-project/spring-boot-dependencies/pom.xml)
+* Uses the dependency management provided by `spring-boot-dependencies` [here](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-project/spring-boot-dependencies/pom.xml)

-* Since we added Web, all required libraries for a simple web application are added.
+- Since Web dependency exists, all required libraries for a simple web application are added.

-- With web MVC jars inside the application context, auto configuration configures the application as a web MVC application.
+* With web MVC jars inside the application context, auto configuration configures the application as a web MVC application.
 So there is not need for web.xml or servlet.xml

-Key behaviors such as setting up a DispatcherServlet are automatically activated.
+- Key behaviors such as setting up a DispatcherServlet are automatically activated.

 > This magic happens inside WebMvcAutoConfiguration class

 ---

-## Rest Controller
+### Rest Controller

 > Lets create a rest controller